| To read Snake Strides and Shimmers In — Year 4723, click here.

 here.

 As America is embracing her ethnic diversity, the Chinese New Year celebration is becoming as common as St. Patrick’s Day and Cinco de Mayo.
-When the new lunar year arrives on February 10, we say goodbye to the Year of the Rabbit and hello to the Year of the Dragon which runs through January 28, 2025.
-This means that people born on or after Chinese New Year day in 1940, 1952, 1964, 1976, 1988, 2000, 2012, 2024 and every 12 years thereafter will have an especially auspicious year.
+When the new lunar year arrives on January 29, we say goodbye to the Year of the Dragon and hello to the Year of the Snake which runs through February 16, 2026.
+This means that people born on or after Chinese New Year day in 1941, 1953, 1965, 1977, 1989, 2001, 2013, 2025 and every 12 years thereafter will have an especially auspicious year.
+Take pride and wear a little

 the Earth God to establish the lunar calendar and the first 12